 September fattens on vines.
 Roses

-The poem relies heavily on the power of imagery, and, crucially, on juxtaposition—the placement of contrasting images side by side.
-Consider the opening of the third stanza: “September fattens on vines.
-Roses flake from the wall.”
-The imagery of September—a season of harvest, abundance, and warmth—is sharply contrasted with the image of decaying roses.
-This contrast is deeply unsettling, suggesting that beauty and decay, life and death, can coexist, even within the same moment.
-The vibrant life of autumn is juxtaposed with the inevitable fading, mirroring the fleeting nature of existence and the shadow of death.
+The imagery of September, traditionally a season of harvest, abundance, and warmth, is sharply contrasted with the image of decaying roses.
+This juxtaposition is deeply unsettling, suggesting that beauty and decay, vibrant life and inevitable death, can coexist within the same moment.
+The natural cycle of autumn’s bounty is placed against the fragility of fading beauty, mirroring the fleeting nature of existence and the pervasive shadow of death that permeates the poem’s core message.

 Allusion and Symbolism

-The most significant allusions in the poem relate to the Holocaust.
-The phrase “Zyklon and leather” is a deeply disturbing reference to the gas chambers—Zyklon B was the gas used—and to the SS uniforms, symbols of the Nazi regime and the horrors it inflicted.
-This is not a literal description; it is a subtle yet powerful suggestion that relies on the reader’s knowledge of history.
-The effectiveness of this allusion is its understated nature; it does not shout, but whispers, leaving a lasting impression.
+The most significant allusions in the poem relate directly to the Holocaust.
+The phrase “Zyklon and leather” is a deeply disturbing and potent reference to the gas chambers, specifically Zyklon B gas, and to the SS uniforms, symbols of the Nazi regime and the unspeakable horrors it inflicted.
+This is not a literal description but a subtle yet powerful suggestion that relies on the reader’s historical knowledge.
+The effectiveness of this allusion lies in its understated nature; it does not shout but whispers, leaving a lasting and chilling impression.

 September itself can be interpreted symbolically.
-While traditionally a time of harvest and celebration, in the context of the poem it can represent a sense of decline and transition, foreshadowing the loss and death that are central themes.
-The smoke, drifting from “harmless fires,” can be seen as a symbol of destruction and the obscuring of truth, a veiled reminder of the crematoria and the attempts to conceal the atrocities.
+While often a time of harvest and celebration, in the context of this poem, it can represent a sense of decline, transition, and the end of innocence, foreshadowing the profound loss and death that are central themes.
+The “smoke of harmless fires” drifting to the speaker’s eyes can be seen as a complex symbol.
+It might represent the everyday, innocuous smoke of autumn bonfires, yet it carries an ominous echo of the crematoria, serving as a veiled reminder of destruction and the attempts to conceal atrocities, or perhaps the lingering, almost invisible, presence of past horrors.

 Diction and Tone

-Hill’s carefully chosen diction—the words he uses—is crucial to the poem’s effect.
+Hill’s carefully chosen diction, the specific words he employs, is crucial to the poem’s powerful effect.
 The language is precise, stark, and often unsettling.
 The use of the word “undesirable” in the opening line is particularly jarring.
 It immediately dehumanizes the victim, exposing the prejudiced ideology that fueled the Holocaust.
+This clinical term highlights the bureaucratic language of extermination.
 The phrase “This is plenty.
-This is more than enough” at the poem’s conclusion is ambiguous and deeply unsettling.
-It could be a statement of resignation, or even a perverse acknowledgment of the scale of the destruction.
-The tone of the poem is not one of overt grief or anger, but rather one of detached observation and quiet horror.
+This is more than enough” at the poem’s conclusion is profoundly ambiguous and deeply unsettling.
+It could be a statement of resignation, a grim acknowledgment of the sheer scale of destruction, or even a perverse, chilling suggestion that the atrocities were, in some horrific way, “enough” to satisfy a cruel agenda.
+The overall tone of the poem is not one of overt grief or anger but rather one of detached observation, quiet horror, and a profound sense of lament.

 Enjambment and Free Verse

-The poem is written in free verse, meaning it does not follow a regular rhyme scheme or meter.
-This contributes to its fragmented and unsettling quality.
-Hill frequently uses enjambment—the continuation of a sentence or phrase from one line to the next—which creates a sense of disruption and unease.
-The lines “September fattens on vines.
-Roses flake from the wall” are a prime example.
-The break between “vines” and “Roses” forces the reader to pause and consider the unsettling juxtaposition of images.
+The poem is written in free verse, meaning it does not adhere to a regular rhyme scheme or meter.
+This structural choice significantly contributes to its fragmented and unsettling quality, mirroring the brokenness of the subject matter.
+Hill frequently uses enjambment, the continuation of a sentence or phrase from one line to the next without a grammatical pause.
+This technique creates a sense of disruption and unease, forcing the reader to pause and consider the weight of individual words and the unsettling juxtaposition of images.
+For example, the lines

 A Closer Look at Key Lines